What is DMX?

 After connecting and powering up all the components, it’s time to program the lighting scenes in your DMX controller.
 You can set up a “scenes” option to combine numerous fixtures with different channel settings, combining mesmerizing lighting effects.

 Now you understand the basics of configuration and are ready to learn about the hardware of this machine.
-DMX uses to carry out low-voltage signals from source to fixture.
+DMX is used to carry out low-voltage signals from source to fixture.

 - First, you must connect the lead from the controller to the DMX IN of the first LED fixture.